LabCorp and its Specialty Testing Group, a fully integrated portfolio of specialty and esoteric testing laboratories.

 If both are negative, then the person's symptoms are likely due to a cause other than autoimmune hepatitis.
 However, the condition is not entirely ruled out.
 Not all people with autoimmune hepatitis will produce anti-LKM-1 or SMA antibodies; some people produce other autoantibodies that are rarely tested.

-Levels of anti-LKM-1 are not closely related to the severity of a person's symptoms or to their prognosis.
+Levels of anti-LKM-1 are not closely related to the severity of a person's symptoms or to that person's prognosis.
 Levels may vary over time.

 Those with type 2 autoimmune hepatitis may also have other autoimmune disorders, such as diabetes or thyroiditis.

-People with chronic hepatitis C may sometimes develop a different type of anti-LKM-1 antibody.
+People with chronic hepatitis C may sometimes develop a different type of anti-LKM antibody, sometimes referred to as anti-LKM3.
 This type of antibody is not detected with the usual anti-LKM-1 test methods and is not typically tested for.

 This is not usually necessary.
 Most cases of hepatitis will be due to another identifiable cause.
-However, if the person with symptoms is a young girl without other risk factors, and/or the doctor suspects an autoimmune process, then anti-LKM-1, ANA, and SMA testing may be performed.
+However, if the person with symptoms is a young girl without other risk factors and/or the healthcare practitioner suspects an autoimmune process, then anti-LKM-1, ANA, and SMA testing may be performed.

 No. Levels may vary over time, but once the autoantibodies have developed, they will be present throughout a person's life.